Chapter 5 - Buildings & property

 5.F.1 By consecration church buildings and their contents, churchyards and cemeteries are given over to the service of God in perpetuity Perpetuity Until Christ appears again. .
 This includes not only the structure and decoration of the building, but also all windows, monuments and fixed furnishings, the organ and in particular the communion plate and other things required for worship.

-5.F.3 If a new building is being contemplated, or any change or addition to an existing consecrated church building, its ornaments or fittings, or to a consecrated burial place, or to things like communion vessels which have been set apart for worship, no significant expenditure should be undertaken, nor should any money be raised, until a Bishop's Faculty has been granted.
+5.F.3 If a new building is being contemplated, or any change or addition to an existing consecrated church building, its ornaments or fittings, or to a consecrated burial place, or to things like communion vessels which have been set apart for worship, no significant expenditure should be undertaken, nor should any money be raised, until a Faculty has been granted.

-The purpose of the Bishop's Faculty procedure is to protect the gifts of past generations from inappropriate changes, alterations or disposal, and to ensure that any changes are consonant with the doctrine of the Church of England.
+The purpose of the Faculty procedure is to protect the gifts of past generations from inappropriate changes, alterations or disposal, and to ensure that any changes are consonant with the doctrine of the Church of England.

 Where the building concerned is not the property of the chaplaincy or the diocese, the agreement of the owner should be sought, as well as the permission detailed below.